softmaxer/envy/README.md

     -   id: envy-pack
 ```

 **NOTE**: This will make your pre-commit hook fail if you have the .env file tracked by git.
 This is expected behavior.
-However, the program itself will succeeded of it finds an env i.e., it will still hash your env into a vault and replace it with an env-dist
+However, the program itself will succeed if it finds an env i.e., it will still hash your env into a vault and replace it with an env-dist